-Why hello there again oh manly readers of all things oils – and again, let’s give a big shout out to my ever growing legion of feminine oilers who seem to find interest in my man-blogs – you are most welcome.
+Well hello there again oh manly readers of all things about essential oils for men.
+And again, let’s give a big shout out to my ever growing legion of feminine oilers who seem to find interest in my man-blogs.
+You are most welcome.
 Anyway, I was reading back through some of my posts recently on essential oil recipes for men.
 I noticed that I have mentioned the term ‘grounding’ quite a bit to describe essential oils without really elaborating on them.
 And you know how I hate to leave such important information unwritten, so here it is, let’s focus on grounding essential oil.

 But as usual I wanted to make this post useful to you and hopefully somehow enrich your daily lives so I have come up with 10 grounding essential oil recipes for men.
 That way you will not only learn what grounding oils are, but how you can use them in real life.
 And as a double bonus, you will be happy to know that I really don’t have to try real hard to keep it manly this time as grounding essential oils, by nature, fit nice and neatly into the masculine side of aromas.

 There are actually a number of different expressions for the term ‘grounding’ when it comes to essential oils – What?
 There are no absolutes when it comes to essential oils?
 Sorry… Anyway, throughout the mountains of research that I have undertaken into the world of essential oils, I have found three main ways that they can be described using the word ‘grounding’: